iDontHaveTime/Inertia/README.md

-# Inertia
+# Inertia Project

-## What is Inertia?
+## Overview
-Inertia is an experimental and modular backend compiler inspired by LLVM.
-It takes the IR and compiles it to various target architectures.
-Currently, no architectures are implemented yet, but I am working on it.
+Inertia is a modular compiler framework inspired by LLVM.

-## How are architectures defined?
-Architectures are defined using the Inertia Target format.
-This is a custom-made format that gets translated into C++ and then gets used for code generation.
-It defines things like registers, target name, endianness, and instructions.
-You can find it under `include/Inertia/Target`.
+It currently has:
+- **Inertia**: The backend itself, which is a library, it handles the IR, Targets, Codegen, etc...
+- **inrcc**: This is the planned frontend for C and C++ that uses Inertia as its backend.

+The project is designed to be **modular**, so frontends can be added or customized independently of the backend.

+---

+## Directories
+- `Inertia/` - The backend library, which includes the public headers and the implementation
+- `inrcc/` - The planned C/C++ frontend that uses the Inertia backend

+---

 ## Status
-The project is currently focused on developing the Inertia Target DSL.
+This is still very early in development.
+Right now the focus is on getting x86-64 target codegen working.